-Our GDL programme is a conversion course that allows non-law graduates or those with an overseas law degree an opportunity to pursue a career in law.
-This rigorous and challenging one or two year learning experience – which is commended by employers – can lay the foundations of law knowledge necessary for you to move into legal professions such as becoming a solicitor or barrister.
+If you are a non-law graduate or have an overseas law degree and want to pursue a career in law then this is the course for you.
+Commended by employers, you’ll lay the foundations of law knowledge necessary to move into legal professions such as a solicitor or barrister.

-We aim to consolidate and enhance your intellectual rigour and ability for independent learning through legal research, reasoning, and argument.
+You’ll develop your legal research, reasoning, and argument skills.
 You will acquire valued transferable skills in areas such as oral and written communication; group work; advocacy; interviewing and negotiation; critical thinking; and presentation skills.
-Not only will these skills assist you in entering the law profession, they will also assist your continuing development as you progress throughout your career.
+Not only will these skills help you in entering the law profession, they will also enhance your continuing development as you progress throughout your career.

 For full details about our current fees please see our website.

-Our students are valued highly by employers due to their aptitude and skills profile.
+Our law students are valued highly by employers due to their aptitude and skills profile.
 They have an impressive track record of gaining graduate level jobs or professional training contracts.
-Our graduates are attractive to a range of employers – solicitors, barristers, company legal advisers, football clubs, insurance companies, HR departments, teachers, criminal justice system, courts, probation service, police officers.
-Lancashire Law School graduates are much sought after in the workplace.

 Some of our eminent alumni include judges, Queen’s Counsel, barristers and solicitors across the UK, Europe and around the world, CEOs, business leaders and industrialists, entrepreneurs and business owners, senior public servants such as civil servants, politicians, senior police and local government officers, senior academics and researchers at all levels, authors of many academic works, leading voluntary sector workers, board representatives and trustees.